awslabs/ec2-spot-workshops/content/rendering-with-batch/monitor/optional_fis.md

 If the status is:
 - **running**: the job is still underway
-- **completed**: the FIS experiment has been run and instances should respond to the 2 minute interruption notice.
+- **completed**: the FIS experiment has been run and instances should respond to the interruption notice.
 - **failed**: the FIS Experiment has failed and the reason will help you understand why

   {{% notice info %}}